metamath/lamp-guide/docs/11/index.md

 Note: Click on the *field name* to edit the field.
-You can also select the editable field text, but the description field is odd - by default, you have to use Alt+left click to edit it, while just left click selects part of its text.
+You can also select the editable field text, but the description field is odd - by default, you have to use long-click to edit it, while just left click selects part of its text.

 ##### Description